danblevins/github_projects/README.md

 5. <kbd>[App Development](https://github.com/danblevins/github_projects/tree/master/AppDevelopment)</kbd>

 ## **How** does it work?
-Each project folder includes the code itself, requirements, and additional resources.
+Each project folder includes its code, requirements, and additional resources.
 I like to work on these projects whenever I have free time. ⏰

 ## **Why** does this exist?
-Ever since I started to code, one piece of advice I often heard (and now give) is to *create* as much as possible -- through independent projects, hackathons, etc.
+Ever since I started to code, one piece of advice I often heard (and now give) is to *create* as much as possible -- through independent projects, hackathons, etc. 👨🏼‍💻

 ## **Who** created this?
-That would be me -- Dan Blevins!
+That would be me 👋🏼 Dan Blevins!
 I'm born and raised in northern Virginia, love reading, running, and watching The Office.